The framework: a working UX/UI tool in the 2026 formula

 Pillar 3 — design-system assembly sets the caliber.
 A small team gets by with a base component set of a dozen elements; a corporation needs a full stack with tokens, themes, and update automation.

-Velvetum case study: a design team saved $5.2K per year after a stack audit
+Case study: a design team saved $5.2K per year after a stack audit

-Velvetum measurement of results after 4.2 weeks of work:
+Results after 4 weeks of work:

 - Stack cost: $7.4K/year → $2.2K/year (delta −70.4%).